bereket-tadesse/ProfilemeterDataSetPlotR/README.md

 Main result: The linear fit shows that there is a significant change to the kapton surface in the interval between 100min and 130 min.
 Limitation: More data sets are needed which is currently in progress.
-Taking measurements using the optical profilometer takes time and currently working on to use automation tool using python to take measurements without the need for lab Technician.
+Taking measurements using the optical profilometer takes time and currently working on to use automation tool using python to take measurements without the need for a lab Technician.